asharma-gh/ZippyFS/README.md

-# Zippyfs
+# ZippyFS
-This was produced as an independent study exploring the concept of a distributed FUSE filesystem to serve as a backend for file-synchronization applications.
+This is the product of an independent study exploring the concept of a distributed FUSE filesystem to serve as a backend for file-synchronization applications.

 ## Design
 This file system is built using FUSE.
 This allows us to create a file system which redefines the unix i/o interface.